 I’m not retiring - I’m changing direction.

 I admit I am feeling very tired.
 Clinical work is constant exposure to other people’s problems - many of which I’m no more capable of solving than they are.
 This persistent exposure to pain is very draining and I can’t do it 40 hours a week any more (I wonder if anybody should ever do it 40 hours a week, but that’s a different discussion).
-Sometimes I’m so weary I find it hard to be empathetic.
+Sometimes I’m so weary I find it hard to be empathic.

 Did I hear someone say “burnout”?